gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/user-intent.rst

     # how is this time spent distributed?
     session_duration = modelhub.aggregate.session_duration(df, groupby='session_id')
-    # materialization is needed because the expression of the created series contains aggregated data, and it is not allowed to aggregate that.
+    # materialization is needed because the expression of the created series contains aggregated data
+    # and it is not allowed to aggregate that.
     session_duration = session_duration.materialize()

     # show quantiles